udoprog/python-adc/README.md

 The current protocol is just a simple rpc protocol using newlines as delimiters, and by pickling and base64 encoding the following construct:

     frame = {
         'method': "remote_method",
         'argv': ["argument 1"],
         'kw': {'kw1': "value1"}
     };

 The result frame has the following format:

     result = {
         'ok': False,
         'error': "Error message describing problem"
         'result': <the return value of the result method>
     }

-'''A couple of important points to understand before using the client:'''
+_A couple of important points to understand before using the client:_

 * The Pickle/Base64 approach is very flexible for defining remote protocols, but '''extremely''' unsafe.
 This is an experimental client, DO NOT USE IT